Skyscanner/backpack-foundations/CONTRIBUTING.md

 <details>
 <summary>A note on dependencies</summary>

-Backpack Foundation is a multi-package repository, also known as a monorepo.
+Backpack Foundations is a multi-package repository, also known as a monorepo.
 This means that instead of having one code repository for each npm package, we manage them all inside this single repository.

 We use [Lerna](https://lernajs.io) to achieve this.
 Lerna links packages together inside this repo by 'bootstrapping'.